bytesizego-com/mcp-example-golang/README.md

 **Learn more about how to use this [here](https://www.bytesizego.com/lessons/extending-cursor-mcp-golang)**

-This is an example implementation of a Model Control Protocol (MCP) server in Go for use with Cursor.
+This is an example implementation of a Model Context Protocol (MCP) server in Go for use with Cursor.

 ## Features